The WB 100+ Station Group: List of WB 100+ affiliates

-This is a list of WB 100+ stations, ranked by designated market area (DMA), as of September 2006, when The WB ceased operations as a broadcast network.
-Note that most "call letters" below are informal, as these stations did not broadcast over-the-air and as such, were not licensed by the Federal Communications Commission (FCC); the meanings of each affiliate's "call sign" are also included.
-There were a few exceptions – actual FCC-licensed broadcast stations are indicated in italics.
-Some of the "fake" calls used by the cable-only WB affiliates (which are identified with quotation marks) may be the same as calls used by actual over-the-air stations, and may create confusion for some; such stations are identified in this list for disambiguation.
+This is a list of WB 100+ stations as of September 2006, when The WB ceased operations as a broadcast network.
+Note that most "call letters" below are informal, as these stations did not broadcast over-the-air and as such, were not licensed by the Federal Communications Commission (FCC); there were a few exceptions.
+Some of the "fake" calls used by the cable-only WB affiliates may be the same as calls used by actual over-the-air stations, and may create confusion for some; such stations are identified in this list for disambiguation.